jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

 Since  [@theimowski](https://twitter.com/theimowski)  introduced me to F# years ago, I wanted to try it someday.
 Finally, I feel like I'm ready for this challenge.
 And following  [@swyx](https://twitter.com/swyx)  suggestion to learn in public, I'll try to explain each step in the form of a blog post.

-I will start with one of my favorites, yet nothing complicated TDD kata -  [String calculator](https://kata-log.rocks/string-calculator-kata).
+I will start with one of my favorites, yet nothing complicated, TDD kata -  [String calculator](https://kata-log.rocks/string-calculator-kata).

-This is a first part of a series:
+This article is the first part of a series:

 1. [String Calculator Kata](https://blog.ciechowski.net/string-calculator-kata-in-f) (this one)
 2. [Another encounter](https://blog.ciechowski.net/string-calculator-kata-in-f-another-encounter)